nicholaswmin/fsm/README.md

 ## Hooks

-Hooks are functions/methods which are called at specific transition phases, optionally altering the transition behavior.
+Hooks are functions/methods, called at specific transition phases, optionally altering the transition behavior.

 Each transition adds:

-- 1 transition hook, named as: `on<TransitionName>`
+- 1 transition hook
-- 1 state-change hook, named as: `on<StateName>`
+- 1 state hook

+Each is named for the transition or the state prefixed with `on`,
-where `TransitionName`, `StateName` are the given transition and state names, respectively.
+i.e: `onCoin` and `onOpened` for a transition and state hook respectively.

-The 2nd argument accepts an object, optionally implementing some or all hooks.
+The 2nd argument `ctx` accepts an object which can implement some or all hooks.
-The `FSM` looks up for these hook methods on an object which should be provided as the 2nd argument `ctx`.

-The following section provides an example.

 Assuming these transitions: